 Information about Dipyridamole

 Dipyridamole is used to prevent stroke.
-It is also used to prevent blood clot after artificial heart valves and reduce the risk of having another stroke in people who have already suffered a stroke.
+It is used to prevent blood clotting after heart valve replacement.
+It also reduces the risk of having another stroke in people who have already suffered a stroke.

 How dipyridamole works

 Dipyridamole is an antiplatelet medication.
-It works by preventing platelets from sticking together which decreases the formation of harmful blood clots.
+It works by preventing the platelets from sticking together, thereby decreasing the formation of harmful blood clots.

 Common side effects of dipyridamole

-Headache, Flushing of face, Dizziness, Nausea, Diarrhoea, Decreased blood pressure
+Headache, Flushing of face, Dizziness, Nausea, Diarrhea, Decreased blood pressure